List of Star Trek: Lower Decks characters: Brad Boimler

-Bradward "Brad" Boimler, or simply Boimler (voiced by Jack Quaid) is a human ensign aboard the Cerritos, Boimler is a stickler for the rules and will need to learn how to improvise if he is to become a captain one day.
+Bradward "Brad" Boimler (voiced by Jack Quaid) is a human ensign aboard the Cerritos, Boimler is a stickler for the rules and will need to learn how to improvise if he is to become a captain one day.
 Quaid described the character by saying "he would nail the written portion of the driving test with flying colors but once it actually got to him being in the car, it would be a complete and total disaster."
 Quaid originally auditioned for the role of Rutherford.
 Quaid additionally called Boimler the direct opposite of friend Beckett Mariner.
 According to Variety, "while great at sci-fi stuff, he's completely bound to the rules.
 He doesn't know how to follow his gut, and if he wants to be a captain some day he's going to have to learn how to improvise."
 Brad Boimler has also been likened to Quaid's character on the Amazon Prime Video original series The Boys, Hughie.
-Rolling Stones called Boimler "easily flustered try-hard who doesn't understand why his rigorous rule following goes ignored by Captain Carol Freeman" but likened the character nonetheless.
+Rolling Stone called Boimler "easily flustered try-hard who doesn't understand why his rigorous rule following goes ignored by Captain Carol Freeman" but liked the character nonetheless.
 In July 2019, Quaid was cast as Boimler.

 In the beginning of season one, Boimler is tasked with keeping his friend and co-worker Beckett Mariner in check by the USS Cerritos captain Carol Freeman, who, unbeknownst to him, is Mariner's mother.
 He sees his friend smuggling supplies to a pair of poor farmer down on a planet the Cerritos is making second contact to, and so he must decide to either follow the rules and report Mariner's behavior or break the rules like Mariner and do what's right.
 In the end, Boimler decides not to help Mariner but also not to report her.
 At the end of the first season, after discovering that Mariner is actually the daughter of Captain Freeman, he gets transferred to the USS Titan, serving under Captain William Riker, much to Mariner's dismay.
-With the inadvertent creation of his clone, William Boilmer, Brad is returned with a demotion to the Cerritos, but soon begins to distinguish himself as an officer of considerable talent and command potential.
+With the inadvertent creation of his clone, William Boimler, Brad is returned with a demotion to the Cerritos, but soon begins to distinguish himself as an officer of considerable talent and command potential.
+In season 4, Boimler was promoted to Lieutenant Jr. Grade in the Cerritos.
+In season 5, after meeting an accomplished interdimensional version himself, Boimler gains a PADD of that version and strives to emulate him, most notably growing a beard.
+At the end of the series, the newly promoted Captain Ransom appoints Boimler Provisional First Officer with Mariner to have them compete for the permanent position.